wexi/amforth-shadow/doc/source/TG/recipes/Turnkey.rst

 Turnkey application automatically execute a word upon startup.
 The default turnkey action establishes the serial line communication and prints the welcome messages (version number, cpu name, frequency).
-When the turnkey action finishes, the control is handed over to to the amforth interpreter loop, which never finishes.
+When the turnkey action finishes, the control is handed over to the amforth interpreter loop, which never finishes.

 Turnkey itself is a deferred word.
 That means that it can be